sahabudinali/Log_Analyzer/README.md

 # Log_Analyzer

-We would like to inform you that your Compensation letter has been released and is available on “MY HCL”.
-You can follow below mentioned path to access your Compensation letter.

 ## Summary of task
 Our custom-build server logs different events to a file named logfile.txt.
 Every event has **2** entries in the file - one entry when the event was started and another when the event was finished.
 The entries